 High School Sports Events

-Community Centers, Local Libraries
+Community Centers and Local Libraries

 Places like these often have bulletin boards listing upcoming events in your area.
-Such facilities also often host events like lectures from visiting speakers or authors, or community forums.
+Such facilities also often host events like lectures from visiting speakers or authors or community forums.

-Art Galleries, Performing Arts Venues
+Art Galleries and Performing Arts Venues

 Is there a new exhibit by an up-and-coming artist at your local gallery?
 Review the exhibit or interview the artist.
 Is a community theater group performing a new play?
-Again, write a review or interview the actors or director.
+Again, write a review or interview the actors or directors.

 Local Colleges

-Colleges and universities typically host to a wide range of lectures, concerts and forums that are often free and open to the public.
-Check the colleges website for listings of such events.
+Colleges and universities typically host to a wide range of lectures, concerts, and forums that are often free and open to the public.
+Check the college’s website for listings of such events.

 Businesses

 Want to become a business writer?
 Interview local merchants for their thoughts on the state of the economy.
+Are their businesses thriving or struggling?
+Are new shops opening up or closing down on your local Main Street?